 This annual report consists of four parts: management's discussion and analysis (this section), the basic financial statements, required supplementary information, and supplementary information.
 The basic financial statements include two kinds of statements which present different views of the District.
-The first two statements are District-wide financial statements that provide both short-term and long-term information about the District's overall financial statements that provide both short-term and long-term information about the District's overall financial statements.
+The first two statements are District-wide financial statements that provide both short-term and long-term information about the District's overall financial status.
 The remaining statements are fund financial statements that focus on individual parts of the District, reporting the District's operations in more detail than the District-wide statements.
 The governmental funds statements indicate how basic services such as regular and special education were financed in the short term as well as indicate future spending plans.
-Proprietary fund statements offer short and long-term financial information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, such as student activity funds and scholarship funds.
+Proprietary fund statements offer short and long-term financial information about activities the District operates like a business, such as food services.
+Fiduciary funds statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, such as student activity funds and scholarship funds.